Residual Multi-Fidelity Neural Network Computing

-where $F$ is an unknown nonlinear function.
 As we will discuss below, this formulation enables the efficient construction of a fast-to-evaluate high-fidelity surrogate by a pair of neural networks that work in concert.
-In this framework, the first network, which learns the residual function $F$ is leveraged to train a second network that learns the high-fidelity target quantity $Q_{HF}$.
+The first network, which learns the residual function $F$ is leveraged to train a second network that learns the high-fidelity target quantity $Q_{HF}$.
 The new formulation \eqref{corr_function} is motivated by the following two observations.

-{\bf I. Nonlinearity.} In many ODE/PDE problems, low-fidelity solutions lose their linear correlation with the high-fidelity solution on parts of the parameter domain.
-For example, in wave propagation problems, the low-fidelity solution may deteriorate as time increases due to dissipative and dispersive errors.
-The low-fidelity solution may also deteriorate at low frequencies if it is obtained by the truncation of an asymptotic expansion that is valid at high frequencies.
+{\bf I. Nonlinearity.} In certain ODE/PDE problems, low-fidelity solutions lose their linear correlation with the high-fidelity solution on parts of the parameter domain.
+For example, in wave propagation problems, the low-fidelity solution may deteriorate as time increases due to dissipative and dispersive errors \cite{leveque2007finite}.
+The low-fidelity solution may also deteriorate at low frequencies if it is obtained by the truncation of an asymptotic expansion that is valid at high frequencies \cite{Condon_etal:2010}.
 As an illustrative example, consider a simple forced oscillator with damping given by the ODE system,

 Here, $\theta \in \Theta=[10,50]$ is a frequency parameter.
 Let $Q(\theta) = u_2(T; \theta)^2$ be the desired quantity of interest, given by the square of the second component of ODE's solution at a terminal time $T=1$.
-We use Forward Euler with a very small time step $(\Delta t = 10^{-6})$ to obtain a high-fidelity solution, $Q_{HF}(\theta)$.
+We use Forward Euler with a very small time step $(\Delta t = 10^{-6})$ to obtain a high-fidelity solution $Q_{HF}(\theta)$.
 For the low-fidelity model, we employ an asymptotic method (see \cite{Condon_etal:2010}), and noting that $\cos (\theta \, t) = (e^{i \, \theta \, t} + e^{- i \, \theta \, t})/2$, we consider the ansatz

 Inserting this ansatz into the ODE system and matching the terms with the same $\theta^{-r}$ and $e^{\pm i \, \theta \, t}$ coefficients, we truncate the infinite sum and keep the first term with $r=1$.
 This yields the low-fidelity solution